hazelcast/hazelcast-platform-demos/banking/transaction-monitor/src/main/scripts/README.md

 YAML to create Kafka brokers using above ConfigMap to configure.

-### 4. `kubernetes-4-kafdrop-topic-mysql.yaml`
+### 4. `kubernetes-4-kafdrop-topic-rdbms.yaml`

-YAML to create Kakfa topic with non-default partition count for optimal reading, Kafdrop for inspection, and MySql and Postgres databases.
+YAML to create Kakfa topic with non-default partition count for optimal reading, Kafdrop for inspection.
+Also MySql, Postgres, etc databases.

 ### 5